from 1.370,00€

 Iran 12 day tour – Info & Itinerary

 In this trip we will visit the country’s most important attractions that has no equal in the Islamic world.
-The brightest star of all is, of course, Isfahan; a name that recalls the majestic architectural and intellectual achievements of Persian Culture together with Kerman, ShirazYazdTehran, and Kashan.
+The brightest star of all is, of course, Isfahan; a name that recalls the majestic architectural marvels of Safavid Empire along with intellectual achievements of Persian Culture .

 Our “Blue Domes” Iran 12 day tour starts in the capital city of Tehran, then we fly south to Kerman, the region of Kalouts and citadels.
 The trip continues to Shiraz, the homeland of the Persian Poetry, and to the ruined ancient city of Persepolis – an incredible example of Iran’s world heritage sites.